 Camp and picnic in the campgrounds, not by your car.
-We have two beautiful campgrounds full of amenities and supports.
+We have two beautiful campgrounds and Birds Hill Provincial Park has many picnic areas.
 Our parking lots are high traffic areas and we do not allow camping or cooking on camp stoves, BBQs, etc. there at any time.
 There is no overnight parking in our lots.

 Ticket sales are final.
 No refunds or exchanges will be issued for any reason, even if the event is terminated early or cancelled due to accident, nature, government regulation or conditions beyond the WFF’s control.

 Keeping Our Community Safe & Happy